-- The green arrow will be pointing to the location of your toilet!
+The red pointer will be pointing to the village location of your toilet!

-Unfortunately, sometimes the images on Google Maps are not up-to-date enough to show the latrine buildings that were built more recently, and occasionally there are inaccuracies on Google Maps with place names and spelling etc., especially when it involves small and remote towns in rural areas.
+Unfortunately, sometimes the images on Google Maps are not up-to-date, and occasionally there are inaccuracies on Google Maps with place names and spelling etc., especially when it involves small and remote towns in rural areas.

 For a while, we have not been giving exact GPS locations for latrines in Myanmar, due to security concerns.
 No details are currently given for the location of our toilets in Afghanistan to ensure our local partners’ security.